o19s/hello-nlp/README.md

 ### entity extraction

-_(coming soon!)_

-Copies text-embedded entities of specific classes to other fields, for faceting and filtering
+Copies text-embedded entities of specific classes to other fields, for faceting and filtering.
+Currently offered as an example plugin.

 ### vectorization